Learn Python with Talk Python's 270 hours of courses

 16:54 That's crazy.

-17:08 But I believe, and I'm not really sure if they're already with animals on the market that do it totally automated.
+17:07 But I believe, and I'm not really sure if they're already vendors on the market that do it totally automated.

 17:14 But I think from the system that I'm currently used in soccer, there are still some people needed for difficult situations like a corner kick, where a lot of people in a small area and a lot of occlusions happen.

-17:28 So just after a corner, some manual operator has to reassign some players or correct something, but it's quite a fun system already.
+17:28 So just after a corner, some manual operator has to reassign some players or correct something.

 17:39 It sounds like an awesome data set to work with because with that much data, you really can make a lot of interesting predictions and trends.

-17:56 then you can fully automate it, you know?
+17:56 And then you can fully automate it, you know?

-18:32 I must admit I haven't seen the data from F1 yet, but it would be really interesting to learn from them and how to work with data and see if it can be applied to football or soccer or the sport.
+18:32 I must admit, I haven't seen the data from F1 yet, but it would be really interesting to learn from them and now to work with data and see if it can be applied to football or soccer or the sport.

 19:00 That's front-end JavaScript, Python backend, and data support, as well as data science workflows with Jupyter.